Sufficient conditions for the filtration of a stationary processes to be standard: Introduction

 \begin{definition} For every $n\ge0$, let

 where, for every densities $f$ and $g$ on $E$,

 \end{definition}

 Note that the values $\gamma_n$, $\alpha_n$ and $\delta_n$ depend on the choice of the regular version of the conditional law of $X_0$ given $X_{-1}^{\passe}$.
-One wants small influences to apply the theorems below and one needs a ``good" version of the conditional law to get small influences.
+Applying the theorems below requires small influences, so one has to work with a ``good" version of the conditional law.
 Yet, replacing $\pi$ by an equivalent measure do not modify the quantities $\gamma_n$, $\alpha_n$ and $\delta_n$.

-The sequences $(\gamma_n)_{n\geq 0}$, $(\alpha_n)_{n\geq 0}$ and $(\delta_n)_{n\geq 0}$ are non-increasing, $[0,1]$-valued, $\delta_n \le \gamma_n$ and $\delta_n \le\alpha_n$ for every $n \geq 0$ (see the proof in~\cite{ceillierstationary}, section 5).
+The sequences $(\gamma_n)_{n\geq 0}$, $(\alpha_n)_{n\geq 0}$ and $(\delta_n)_{n\geq 0}$ are non-increasing, $[0,1]$-valued, and $\delta_n \le \min(\gamma_n,\alpha_n)$ for every $n \geq 0$ (see the proof in~\cite{Ceillier-stationary}, section 5).

 For every $[0,1]$-valued sequence $(\varepsilon_n)_{n\geq 0}$, we consider the condition

 For instance, $\mathcal{H}(\gamma)$ and $\mathcal{H}(2\delta/(1+\delta))$ are respectively

 Observe that if two $[0,1]$-valued sequences $(\varepsilon_n)_{n\geq 0}$ and $(\zeta_n)_{n\geq 0}$ are such that $\varepsilon_n \leq \zeta_n$ for every $n\geq 0$, then $\mathcal{H}(\zeta)$ implies $\mathcal{H}(\varepsilon)$.
 Hence condition $\mathcal{H}(\varepsilon)$ asserts that $(\varepsilon_n)_{n\geq 0}$ is small in a certain way.